rankedbrain/hitter-evaluation/README.md

-# hitter-evaluation
+# temp-testing
-Repo to store hitter evaluation code.
+Repo to mess around and test permissions and access for free account.